mCRL2org/mCRL2/doc/sphinx/developer_manual/packaging.rst

 For an official release, the tools will show the version ``YYYYMM.B``, development versions will show all three fields.
-This enables quick identification of the version you are dealing with by inspecting the output of :option:`--version`.
-When the toolset is built from a Git clone with modified sources, the commit hash is appended with ``M``, such that the :option:`--version` output shows that the checkout was not clean.
+This enables quick identification of the version you are dealing with by inspecting the output of `--version`.
+When the toolset is built from a Git clone with modified sources, the commit hash is appended with ``M``, such that the `--version` output shows that the checkout was not clean.

 Version numbers are computed in :file:`scripts/MCRL2Version.cmake`.
 This is the *only* place where the main version (``YYYYMM.B``) can be defined.
 The rest of